UNITED STATES

 2. Recently Adopted Accounting Policies

-No new accounting pronouncements have been adopted in the 2024 fiscal year.
-We reviewed newly issued accounting pronouncements and concluded they are either not applicable to our business or are not expected to have a material effect on our consolidated financial statements as a result of future adoption.
+We reviewed all other newly issued accounting pronouncements and concluded that they are either not applicable to our business or are not expected to have a material effect on our consolidated financial statements as a result of future adoption.

 3. Accounts Receivable